joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5777110/2024/09/18/gaudreau-blue-jackets-tribute/

 **Teamsters Won’t Endorse a Candidate for President in 2024**\
 `The Teamsters president, Sean O’Brien, has shown an openness to former President Donald J. Trump, dividing the powerful union.
-Neither candidate will be the beneficiary of the considerable organizing muscle.`\
+Neither candidate will be the beneficiary of its considerable organizing muscle.`\
 https://nytimes.com/2024/09/18/us/politics/teamsters-endorsement-2024-election.html

 **The ‘dot plot’ shows more rate cuts are coming, but disagreement on how many.**\